NASA-SASSIE/satellite/README.md

 # satellite
-manipulating and plotting satellite data
+This repo contains code to load, manipulate, and plot satellite data for SASSIE.